 Perceived Relevance.
 Cadet participants often indicated that they perceived trainings on sexual assault and/or sexual harassment were not relevant to their day-to-day lives because cadets either were not experienced with the issue, did not believe sexual assault and/or sexual harassment would happen to them, or did not believe it was an issue at the Academy.
-Many cadets in the focus groups also indicated that they felt the majority of cadets already knew not to sexually assault or sexually harass people and most cadets were more likely to encounter sexual assault and/or sexual harassment as a bystander, so trainings should focus on effective bystander intervention.
+Many cadets in the focus groups also indicated that they felt the majority of cadets already knew not to sexually assault or sexual harassment as a bystander, so trainings should focus on effective bystander intervention.
 Some male student participants said they felt trainings were not applicable to them because of a focus on victims rather than bystanders, which was reinforced by stereotypes presented in the trainings, and in society at large, that women were victims and men were offenders.
 Finally, some cadet participants indicated trainings meant to curb offensive language backfired and introduced offensive terms some cadets have not heard before.